TimTan0123/BDA_Project_Tian_Part/submit/README.md

 - Start up python web server for port 7777 (REST API)
  - $ python server.py
   - This is for REST API.
 REST API accepts GET request and return json
-- URL for the web service
- - [mod later]

 #### Others
 - Detail of the web page